ballerina-attic/ballerina-demo/README.md

  hi (endpoint caller, http:Request request) {
      http:Response res;

-// Call the remote service and get the payload from it and not the request
+// Call the remote service and get the payload from it and not the request.
      http:Response hResp = check homer->get("/quote");
      string payload = check hResp.getTextPayload();